School Librarians as Learning Leaders

 This digital magazine produced by AASL in partnership with American Libraries, is designed to be shared with parents, colleagues, administration, and policymakers.
 Includes the School Librarians Transform Learning infographic.

 Sponsored by Bound to Stay Bound Books, get your FREE School Library Advocacy Pack through the ALA Online Store.
 Pay for shipping only.
 Advocacy packs include 25 printed copies of the digital supplement magazine and assorted brochures from the School Library Programs Improve Student Learning brochure series.
+Valued at $29.99, school library advocates pay only for shipping.
 Available while supplies last.

 “Digital Native ≠ Digital Literacy” written by AASL members Ann M. Martin and Kathleen R. Roberts, appeared in the January/February 2015 issue of “Principal,” the magazine published by the National Association of Elementary School Principals (NAESP).
 NAESP connected with AASL after seeing the digital literacy infographic published in “School Libraries Transform Learning.”